Adam McGrath & The Roaring Days, Old Lodge Theatre , Friday 19 October 7.30pm

 Check out below for information about these events.

-Tickets at the Hokitika Regent or
+Tickets from the Hokitika Regent Theatre or ONLINE

 Hokitika's Regent Theatre